Reducing the Likelihood of a Dementia Diagnosis by Taking Care of Your Teeth

 Persons who have their teeth cleaned regularly have less occurrence of cavities, gingivitis, and periodontal disease.
 Research confirms that periodontal disease is a significant risk factor for dementia.
 Persons with severe periodontal disease have a high risk of dementia in comparison to persons who regularly have their teeth cleaned and who complete daily oral hygiene, brushing and flossing.

 Want to be healthier?
 Take better care of your teeth.
+Schedule regular dental care check-ups.
 Schedule a dental cleaning and check-up today.

 1 Lee, Y.L. et al. Periodontal Disease Associate with Higher risk of Dementia: Population Based Cohort Study in Taiwan.
 J Am Geriatr Soc 65:1975-1980, 2017 DOI: 10.111/jgs.14944